mtlynch/mtlynch.io/content/posts/code-review-love/index.md

 ## 5. Narrowly scope changes

 Scope creep is a common anti-pattern in code reviews.
 A developer starts to fix a logic bug, but they notice a UI blemish in the process.
 "While I'm here," they think, "I'll just fix this other thing."
 But now they've muddled things.
-Their reviewer has to figure out which changes serve goal A and which serve goal B
+Their reviewer has to figure out which changes serve goal A and which serve goal B.

 The best changelists just [Do One Thing](https://blog.codinghorror.com/curlys-law-do-one-thing/).
 The smaller and simpler the change, the easier it is for the reviewer to keep all the context in their head.
 Decoupling unrelated changes also allows you to parallelize your reviews across teammates, reducing turnaround time for your changes.